 |4th Year||Assorted courses (mostly law)||Assorted courses (mostly law)|

-Every student's plan of study is slightly different, and it really just depends on an individual's preferences.
-Some students prefer to load up their courses during the year so they can do an additional summer legal internship.
-Others might participate in several time-intensive activities like trial or moot court teams, the D.C. clinic, a journal, or a legal clinic (which might prevent them from taking heavy course loads) and thereby rely more heavily on their summers as a time to earn credit.
+Every student's plan of study is slightly different, depending on the student's individual preferences.
+Some students prefer to load up their courses during the year so that they can do an additional summer legal internship.
+Others might participate in several time-intensive activities (e.g., trial or moot court teams, the D.C. clinic, a journal, a legal clinic), which may prevent them from taking heavy course loads and thereby causing them to rely more heavily on their summers as a time to earn credit.

 Students entering the program with a bachelor's degree in social work will have slightly different program requirements.
-Contact Brown School admissions and the Law and Social Work Society for more information.
+Email Brown School admissions at email@example.com and the Law and Social Work Society at firstname.lastname@example.org for more information.